Casus Belli Engineering

 2. Unable to defend itself: Either because it is old ("legacy"), unfashionable ("outdated"), or championed by people who have left the organization.

 3. Replaceable with something the accusers prefer: This is critical.
-The scapegoat's death must enable the birth of the accuser's alternative.
+The scapegoat's destruction must enable the birth of the accuser's alternative.

 Once selected, the scapegoat is ritually condemned.
 Its guilt is established through repeated assertion.
 "We keep having problems because of X." The actual problems (error handling, testing, operational concerns) fade into the background.
 X becomes the problem.
 X must be destroyed.